Whatsapp Icon

 • Support Groups: Joining a support group for lymphoma patients can provide emotional support, valuable information, and the opportunity to share experiences with others who understand what you're going through.

-Integrating these activities into your life can support your well-being during the treatment and recovery process of Peripheral T-Cell Lymphomas.
+Integrating these activities into your life can support your well-being during the treatment and recovery process of Peripheral T-cell lymphomas.
 Always keep your healthcare team informed of your activities and any new symptoms you experience, to ensure that your care plan is optimized for your health status.

 Remember, it's essential to listen to your body and adjust activities based on your energy levels and overall health, aiming for a balance that supports your well-being.